A typical roadway project in Illinois is developed and implemented using a three-phase process:

 Phase II: Contract Plan Preparation and Land Acquisition

-Phase II includes Contract Plan Preparation and Land Acquisition for the interchange improvements.
+Phase II includes Contract Plan Preparation and Land Acquisition for the improvements.
 Phase II typically takes approximately two years.
 Typically, Phase II does not start until all funding has been secured for the improvement.

 Phase III: Construction